Updated: November 27, 2024

 What is the current state of Lisbon's real estate market?

 The property market in Lisbon is strong at the moment, with continued high demand over the past few years, which is reflected in property prices.
-When it comes to Lisbon homes for sale, the average asking price for property in Lisbon City is €6,009 per m², while if you look at the Lisbon Metropolitan Area, prices stand at €4,061 per m².
+When it comes to Lisbon homes for sale, the average asking price for property in the City is €6,009 per square meter, while if you look at the Lisbon Metropolitan Area, prices stand at €4,061 per square meter.
 Note that the transaction price can be significantly lower – or, in fewer cases, higher than – the asking price.

 What are the future predictions for Lisbon’s real estate market?